yuanqing/generate-css/README.md

 To apply a style on an element for a particular breakpoint and higher (the media-query is a `min-width` on the particular breakpoint), add the name of the breakpoint followed by an `@` character (eg. `sm@`) *before* the functional CSS class name.

-For example, using the class `sm@bg-black` would result in the following CSS being generated:
+For example, using the class `sm@bg-black` in your HTML would result in the following CSS being generated:

 ```
 @media (min-width: 540px) {